Gr33nCamper/Paul-s-Website/Dec22.md

 <a href="https://ibb.co/PgBNPzN"><img src="https://i.ibb.co/M7qst5s/IMG-2551.jpg" alt="IMG-2551" border="0" width="400" height="550">

 Also Dad gave me an Apple Watch and it appears both stylish and practical

+&nbsp;

+&nbsp;

+**Dec 26, 2022:**

+Surely no .MonDaY drop right?

+---

+Smoked his ahh, it was awesome running around outside.
+The colors of the trees are really beautiful

+---

+Closed all the rings for Apple Watch, super satisfying

+---

+Went to San Ramon today.
+There was a dinner party at Jonathan's house.
+My parents are friends with Jonathan's parents, but you probably guessed that already.

+Idk if it's just the newer generations of kids, but it's like a lot of them don't really be talking about nothing at all.
+Like you be saying a whole lot of stuff, but I don't know what it is you're talking about exactly.

+&nbsp;

+&nbsp;

+**Dec 27, 2022:**

+After a certain amount of time being with others, you kinda want some alone time.
+Not everything I do has to be with someone else.
+Even though it's good to bounce ideas off others or have a fun time with a lot of people, I think 9 times out of 10, you make those striking realizations when you're in silence alone or deep in thought.
+Also I find it quite enjoyable to see skits of people just acting as themselves and having internal dialogue because then you really get to see what it's like from their perspective.
+If only you could do that in real life.
+Like just spectate a person's thoughts for just 10 minutes and you'd be able to see the world from an entirely new perspective.
+Doesn't even need to be in spoken word or anything

+I write much differently from the way I talk.
+I know that's true for most people, but for me especially that's true.
+Like I'll talk about something and it'll appear to be at a surface level but in reality the understanding of the concept or idea could go much deeper, it's abstracted through speech.
+But then again, I guess that's true for most people.
+You don't say everything that comes to mind right?

+Not everyone gives a crap about what you're talking about.
+You could be saying something that falls on deaf ears.
+But maybe that's just a risk you need to take.
+You're not for everyone since you don't appeal to the lowest common denominator (which, might I add, is a good thing)

+Sometimes I'm way too serious about things when I should loosen up.
+And sometimes I neglect things I should be more focused on

+&nbsp;

+&nbsp;